fastrgv/RufasSok/README.md

 ## What's new:

 **ver 2.3.1 -- 3dec18**

 * Updated to SDL2 v2.0.8 (all 3 platforms);

-**ver 2.3.0 -- 25nov18**

-* Now using sdl v207 uniformly (all platforms);
-* Now using sfml v250 uniformly (all platforms);
-* Updated all sokoban solvers to favor robustness & good solutions;

-**ver 2.2.9 -- 08jul18**

-* Updated to using SDL v2.0.7;
-* Corrected code to handle DOS-formatted resume & puzzle files.

-**ver 2.2.8 -- 04jul18**

-* Added & improved 2nd built-in solver initiated with numeric-keypad "=" key.
-This might solve problems that stump the 1st solver [using the normal keyboard "=" key].
-[Not accessible on laptops?]
-* Added a "Solution not found" message when a built-in solver fails within 10 seconds.
-* Updated AdaPngLib, AdaZLib;
-* Put Windows DLLs, EXEs into ./binw32/

-## See complete revision history at end of file
+See complete revision history at end of file

 -----------------------------------------------------------------

 ## RufaSok Introduction

-This is a minimalistic version of the Sokoban puzzle game with 2 external solvers, and one embedded auto-solver.
+This is a minimalistic version of the Sokoban puzzle game with 2 external solvers, and two embedded auto-solvers.

 This implementation is fully OpenGL 3.3 with no "deprecated" functions.